MoveFM-R: Advancing Mobility Foundation Models via Language-driven Semantic Reasoning: Experiments

 \subsection{Mobility Generation}

-\textbf{Unconditional Generation} For generation tasks, we focus more on the distribution consistency (fidelity) between the generated sequences and the real sequences rather than accuracy.
-We evaluated all methods on four city datasets, where the task was to generate a user’s trajectory on the third day based solely on historical data from the previous two days.
-The results, presented in Table~\ref{tab:overall-gene}, reveal several key observations.
-For more details on indicator calculations, please refer to the appendix~\ref{app:metrics}.
+\textbf{Trajectory Generation.} For generation tasks, we prioritize distributional fidelity between generated and real sequences over point-matching accuracy.
+We evaluated all methods on four city datasets, where the task involves generating a user's third-day trajectory conditioned on historical data from the previous two days.
+The results, detailed in Table~\ref{tab:overall-gene}, yield several key observations.

-First, our method achieves state-of-the-art performance across all metrics($BLEU$, $TVD$, and $JSD$) for both temporal and location distribution.
-Second, by leveraging the fundamental mobility model’s capacity to extract informative features from numerical sequences, our method significantly outperforms all LLM-based baselines(COPB,LLMob), which highlights the importance of grounding LLM reasoning in domain-specific representations rather than relying exclusively on textual input.
-Furthermore, our method surpasses pure sequence modeling approaches(DiffTraj,Marionette) by benefiting from the semantic understanding and reasoning capabilities of LLMs.
-Together, these findings demonstrate that integrating structured trajectory features with LLM provides consistent advantages over both traditional architectures and LLM-only methods.
+First, MoveFM-R achieves state-of-the-art performance across all metrics (BLEU, TVD, and JSD) for both temporal and location distributions, demonstrating its effectiveness in modeling spatiotemporal mobility patterns.
+Second, by leveraging the MFM to extract informative features from numerical sequences, our method significantly outperforms LLM-based baselines (COPB, LLMob).
+This highlights the importance of grounding LLM reasoning in domain-specific representations rather than pure text.
+Furthermore, our approach surpasses pure sequence modeling methods (DiffTraj, Marionette) by benefiting from the semantic understanding and reasoning capabilities of LLMs.
+Collectively, these results demonstrate that integrating structured trajectory features with LLMs offers consistent advantages over both traditional architectures and LLM-only methods.

-\textbf{Conditional Generation} We evaluated the model's conditional trajectory generation performance in three representative scenarios: (i) \textbf{late-night commuters}, where nighttime trips account for over three-quarters of all trips; (ii) \textbf{users with temporary travel plans}, such as those making a last-minute decision to visit or not visit a place; and (iii) \textbf{weekend users,} where historical sequences correspond to Thursdays and Fridays, and generated trajectories correspond to Saturdays.
-These scenarios capture diverse travel patterns and provide a comprehensive test of scenario-based generation.
-Detailed division information is available in appendix~\ref{app:appendix_filtering}.

-The results (shown in Table~\ref{tab:overall-con}) show that our approach achieves significant improvements over scenario-free generation (represented as 'w/o SR') in most scenarios, though the temporal distributions for users with explicit travel plans and weekend users are slightly inferior.
-This success stems from our self-reflective reasoning, which effectively exploits scenario-specific spatiotemporal constraints.
-For example, it enforces temporal regularity for late-night commuters (improving time) and uses the destination as a strong spatial anchor for users with explicit plans (improving space).
-Conversely, the slight temporal decline reveals a challenge with high stochasticity and pattern shift; the model struggles to predict highly variable weekend timing from weekday data or when travel times are inherently random despite a fixed destination.
-In such cases, the unconditional model's more generalized distribution proves advantageous.